 abstract: Static adverse selection models of security issuance show that informed issuers can perfectly reveal their private information by maintaing a costly stake in the securities they issue.
 This paper shows that allowing an issuer to both signal current security quality via retention and build a reputation for honesty leads that issuer to misreport quality even when owning a positive stake—the equilibrium is neither separating nor pooling.
 An issuer retains less as reputation improves and prices are more sensitive to retention when the issuer has a worse reputation.

 "Are Lemons Sold First?
-Dynamic Signaling in the Mortgage Market" with Manuel Adelino and Kris Gerardi (2018), Forthcoming at Journal of Financial Economics, (Lead Article) 132(1) 1-25.
+Dynamic Signaling in the Mortgage Market" (DOI) with Manuel Adelino and Kris Gerardi (2019), Journal of Financial Economics, (Lead Article) 132(1) 1-25.
 Internet Appendix.

 abstract: A central result in the theory of adverse selection in asset markets is that informed sellers can signal quality by delaying trade.
 This paper uses the residential mortgage market as a laboratory to test this mechanism.
 Using detailed, loan-level data on privately securitized mortgages, we find a strong relation between mortgage performance and time-to-sale.
 Importantly, this finding is conditional on all observable information about the loans.
 This effect is strongest in the "Alt-A" segment of the market, where loans are often originated with incomplete documentation.
 The results provide some of the first evidence of a signaling mechanism through delay of trade.

-"National Income Accounting when Firms Insure Workers" (NBER Working Paper Version) (DOI) with Hanno Lustig and Mindy Zhang Xiaolan (2017), Revise and Resubmit, Journal of Finance.
+"Capital Share Dynamics when Firms Insure Workers" (NBER Working Paper Version) (DOI) with Hanno Lustig and Mindy Zhang Xiaolan (2017), Forthcoming, Journal of Finance.
+Internet Appendix.

 abstract: Although the aggregate capital share for U.S. firms has increased, the firm-level capital share has decreased on average.
 The divergence is due to the largest firms.
 While these mega-firms now produce a larger output share, their labor compensation has not increased proportionately.
 We develop a model in which firms insure workers against firm-specific shocks.
 More productive firms allocate more rents to shareholders, while less productive firms endogenously exit.
 Increasing firm-level risk delays the exit of less productive firms and increases the measure of mega-firms, raising the aggregate capital share and lowering it on average.
 We present evidence supporting this mechanism.

-Growth Options, Incentives, and Pay-for-Performance: Theory and Evidence" with Sebastian Gryglewicz and Geoffery Zheng (2017), Revise and Resubmit, Management Science.
+Growth Options, Incentives, and Pay-for-Performance: Theory and Evidence" with Sebastian Gryglewicz and Geoffery Zheng (2017), Forthcoming, Management Science.